markdown-templates/markdown-snippets/README_RAW.md

 ## :two_hearts: Contribute

-Feel free to add your own templates via [pull request](https://github.com/markdown-templates/markdown-snippets/pulls) :+1: <3
+Feel free to add your own templates via [pull request](https://github.com/markdown-templates/markdown-snippets/pulls) :+1:
+We will care about the documentation! :wrench:

 > Press the arrows below to expand the preview section